Big Blue Banner

 - Help your child attach B picture cards and objects to the blue construction paper to make a blue banner.

-- As you attach things to the Blue Banner, make comments emphasizing words that start with the /b/ sound (e.g.; "You made lots of beautiful bows on the blue banner.
-Our blue banner is brilliant!" etc.).
+- As you attach things to the Big Blue Banner, make comments emphasizing words that start with the /b/ sound (e.g., "You made lots of beautiful bows on the blue banner.
+Our blue banner is brilliant!").

-- Using a blue, brown, or black marker, help your child write the letter B (and lowercase b) on the banner while producing the /b/ sound.
+- Using a blue, brown, or black marker, help your child write the uppercase letter B and lowercase letter b on the banner while producing the /b/ sound.

 - Help your child write words that begin with the letter B on the Big Blue Banner.

 - The activity can be repeated several times.

 1. CCSS.ELA-LITERACY.RF.K.1.D: Recognize and name all upper- and lowercase letters in the alphabet.